number571/go-peer/README.md

 HLF is an application that implements a graphical user interface (GUI) on a browser-based HTML/CSS/JS display.
 Most of the code is based on the bootstrap library https://getbootstrap.com/.
 GUI is adapted to the size of the window, so it can be used both in a desktop and in a smartphone.

+> More information about HLF in the [habr.com/ru/articles/789968](https://habr.com/ru/articles/789968/ "Habr HLF")

 ### How it works

 Most of the code is a call to API functions from the HLS kernel.
 Thanks to this approach, implicit authorization of users is formed from the state of the anonymizing service.